-In a bank or reception desk, sound classification analytics can monitor the area and detect sounds associated with aggression or glass breakage.
+In a bank or reception desk, sound classification analytics can monitor the area and detect sounds like screams, shouts, speech, or glass breakage.
 Upon detection, the system's event data and audio metadata sends automatic notifications to staff through a visual alert or by triggering an alarm.
 This provides early warning that enables quick responses and intervention.

-- 1 A camera with sound classification analytics detects screaming or shouting at the reception desk. - 2 An operator receives an alert and can verify by checking the video stream before taking further action.
+A device with sound classification analytics detects screaming or shouting at the reception desk.
+An operator receives an alert and can verify by checking the video stream before taking further action.